Learning Human-Intention Priors from Large-Scale Human Demonstrations for Robotic Manipulation: Experiments

 \subsection{Hand Motion Generation}

-We compare MoT-HRA with Being-H0~\cite{luo2025being} and VITRA~\cite{li2025scalable} on held-out Ego4D~\cite{grauman2022ego4d} and OakInk~\cite{yang2022oakink} clips.
-Although HA-2.2M includes Ego4D videos, the Ego4D evaluation split used here is excluded from the training dataset, so it tests held-out egocentric generation rather than memorization of training clips.
-OakInk further introduces a larger appearance gap and a mixture of first-person and third-person views.
+We compare MoT-HRA with Being-H0~\cite{luo2025being} and VITRA~\cite{li2025scalable} on held-out egocentric Ego4D~\cite{grauman2022ego4d} and third-person~\cite{yang2022oakink} clips.
+Although HA-2.2M includes Ego4D videos, the egocentric evaluation split used here is excluded from the training dataset, so it tests held-out egocentric generation rather than memorization of training clips.
+Third-person view further introduces a larger appearance gap.
 For each dataset, we evaluate 200 clips, sample five generations per clip with different random seeds, and report average performance.
 We measure wrist accuracy with average displacement error (ADE, m) and Dynamic Time Warping distance (DTW, m), and pose fidelity with wrist rotation error (Rot, degrees) and finger joint rotation error (Joint-Rot, degrees).
 Lower is better for all metrics.

 As shown in Tab.~\ref{tab:hand_motion_generation}, MoT-HRA performs best across both datasets, improving wrist alignment and articulated pose quality.
-The advantage on Ego4D indicates that the learned intention prior improves both global motion and local hand configuration, while the gains on OakInk suggest that this prior is not limited to the visual style of the training data.
+The advantage on Ego4D indicates that the learned intention prior improves both global motion and local hand configuration, while the gains on third-person view evaluation set suggest that this prior is not limited to the visual style of the training data.
 The comparatively smaller improvement on fine-grained joint rotation also indicates that articulated finger motion remains the most difficult case under strong domain transfer.
 Qualitative comparisons in Fig.~\ref{fig:mano} show the same trend: baselines often produce wrist jitter, inconsistent trajectories, or implausible finger poses, whereas our method yields smoother and more anatomically plausible motion.
 These results support the 3D-to-MANO decomposition, which anchors the interaction spatially before refining it with a structured human-motion prior.